jcapellman/uc-berkeley-notebooks/Capstone_Project/README.md

 Can TCP traffic data from Chrome determine if the traffic is malicious or benign?

 #### Data Sources
 I found a great data source on Kaggle Links to an external site.that includes both benign and malicious labeled data.
 I can potentially use the Firefox data for an additional test set.
+These data sets are 300mb each so I did not commit them to this repository.

 #### Methodology
 I will likely use a Random Forest, Gradient Boost, and SVM for my analysis and propose the one with the highest accuracy.
 In addition, I will try to reduce the feature space, if possible, by doing a feature importance analysis.